lhfei/metabase/docs/dashboards/filters.md

 ## Auto-connecting filters to cards

-If there are other cards that also have the field you select, Metabase will offer to automatically connect the filter to those cards too (including to relevant cards on other tabs).
+If there are other cards that also have the field you select, Metabase will automatically connect the filter to those cards too (including to relevant cards on other tabs).
 If you later add a card with the selected field, Metabase will also try to connect that filter to the new card.

 To undo this auto-connecting of cards, click on the toast that pops up when Metabase auto-connects the cards, or manually disconnect the cards by clicking on the "X" next to the connected field.

 ## Filtering dashboards with native/SQL questions

 If you're trying to connect a filter to a card with a native/SQL questions, you'll need to [add a variable or field filter to your query](../questions/native-editor/sql-parameters.md).
-For an in-depth article, check out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/metabase-basics/querying-and-dashboards/sql-in-metabase/filters).
+For an in-depth article, check out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/dashboards/filters).

-You can't connect a time grouping parameter widget to a card with a SQL question.

 ## Wiring up dashboard filters to text cards

 You can even wire up filters to text cards, but only if [the text card includes a variable](./introduction.md#including-variables-in-text-cards).

-## Requiring a filter or parameter
+## Requiring a filter

 You can tell Metabase to require a filter so that people _must_ filter the dashboard by a certain column on a card.
 If you require a filter, you'll also need to supply a default value for that filter.